-Make sure to view the Red Hat System Administration I (RH124-RHEL8) master pod you just assigned machines to.
+Make sure to view the Red Hat System Administration III (RH294-RHEL8) master pod you just assigned machines to.
 In the pod view, click on the drop-down menu option underneath the Action column for a specific VM and select Snapshots.

 2. In the Snapshot Manager window, click on Take.
-This will take a snapshot of the current state of the virtual machine.